-If you haven't read Part One of this series, I suggest you do.
-If not, I'll mention it again...
-I'm not a doctor.
-I'm have no medical or physiological background other than I'm a lifelong athlete who trains through injuries while concurrently rehabbing them.
+If you haven't read the first part of this series, I suggest you do.
+If not, I'll mention it again: I'm not a doctor.
+I have no medical or physiological background other than I'm a lifelong athlete who trains through injuries while concurrently rehabbing them.
 That's it.
-If you choose to take any of the "advice" I'm passing on here... it's on you.
-These are merely my experiences... no real research is going into these posts that I haven't conducted for my own injuries, which could very well be different than yours.
+If you choose to take any of the "advice" I'm passing on here, it's on you.
+These are merely my experiences - no real research is going into these posts that I haven't conducted for my own injuries, which could very well be different than yours.

 Now, on with the show.

 Shoulders are a tricky joint.
-A big, muscular shoulder means absolutely nothing when it comes to injuries.
+A big muscular shoulder means absolutely nothing when it comes to injuries.
 It's the smaller group of muscles hidden underneath that make the difference.
-This group of 4 smaller muscles and their tendons is what we call the rotator cuff.
-The often overlooked rotator cuff is the group of muscles that ultimately provides stability to the ball and socket shoulder joint.
-A cliche (but fairly accurate) way to look at is to imagine a golf ball on a tee.
+This group of four smaller muscles and their tendons is what we call the rotator cuff.
+The often overlooked rotator cuff is the group of muscles that ultimately provides stability to the ball-and-socket shoulder joint.
+A cliche (but fairly accurate) way to look at it is to imagine a golf ball on a tee.
 The shallow dish of the tee is very similiar to the small "socket", and the golf ball is, well, the much larger "ball".
 The rotator cuff muscles wrap around the tee and the golf ball to keep them in contact.
 You reach your arm over your head, particularly dynamically or in a gaston position, and it's awfully easy to compromise the stability of that joint.

 Most common to climbers, and the only injury I've self diagnosed in my own shoulders, is a form of tendonitis known as "shoulder impingement syndrome (SIS)".
 The two tendons most common to be inflamed in climbers are the ones associated with the supraspinatus and bicep muscles.